-Prior to the delivery of the 2010A Bonds, the successful bidder shall furnish to the Authority a certificate acceptable to Bond Counsel regarding "issue price," establishing that the successful bidder has made a bona fide public offering of the 2010A Bonds and that as of the bid date, a substantial amount of the 2010A Bonds of each maturity was sold or was expected to be sold to the public (excluding bond houses, brokers and other intermediaries) at the Initial Reoffering Prices.
-The Authority expects the successful bidder to deliver copies of such Official Statement in final form (the "final Official Statement") to persons to whom such bidder initially sells the 2010A Bonds, the Municipal Securities Rulemaking Board ("MSRB") and to the MSRB's Electronic Municipal Market Access System ("EMMA").
-The successful bidder will be required to acknowledge receipt of such final Official Statement, to certify that it has made delivery of the final Official Statement to such repositories, to acknowledge that the Authority expects the successful bidder to deliver copies of such final Official Statement to persons to whom such bidder initially sells the 2010A Bonds and to certify that the 2010A Bonds will only be offered pursuant to the final Official Statement and only in states where the offer is legal.
+VPSA expects the successful bidder to deliver copies of such Final Official Statement to persons to whom such bidder initially sells the 2010-1 Bonds and the Municipal Securities Rulemaking Board ("MSRB") via the MSRB's Electronic Municipal Market Access System ("EMMA").
+The successful bidder will be required to acknowledge receipt of such Final Official Statement, to certify that it has made delivery of the Final Official Statement to such repositories, to acknowledge that VPSA expects the successful bidder to deliver copies of such Final Official Statement to persons to whom such bidder initially sells the 2010-1 Bonds and to certify that the 2010-1 Bonds will only be offered pursuant to the Final Official Statement and only in states where the offer is legal.